Bug report #13565

 more milliseconds won't hurt!).

-#4 Updated by Jérémy Billant almost 2 years ago
+#4 Updated by Jérémy Billant about 2 years ago

 Håvard Tveite wrote: